Nadim147c/ChromaShift/README.md

    file = 'du.toml'
    ```

-   Here's how it works: `chromashift` first checks if the command name matches `du` exactly, then loads the corresponding `du.toml` file to apply the colorization rules.
+   Here's how it works: `ChromaShift` first checks if the command name matches `du` exactly, then loads the corresponding `du.toml` file to apply the colorization rules.
 If it doesn’t find a direct match, it uses the specified `regexp` to check the command.
 This means running `cshift -- /usr/bin/du` will also work as expected.

 2. Next, create a TOML file in the [rules](./rules/) directory.
 The file name should match what you specified in [config.toml](./config.toml), in this case, `du.toml`.